 Where less certainty exists in a project, lean design offers the opportunity to quickly test hypotheses on real users and develop successive interim products that increasingly meet user needs and preferences.
 It might take you longer to get to the ultimate product but it will have been thoroughly tried and tested when you get there.
 Lean design, therefore.
 Will probably work better where less is known about the ultimate user and their preferences or where the elements of the product are complex and numerous.

 This is quite a difficult area with many subtle nuances and differences to understand.
-If you are interested in either Agile or Lean UX , why not ring us on +44(0)800 024624 or email us at firstname.lastname@example.org for an initial chat.
+If you are interested in either Agile or Lean UX , why not ring us on +44(0)800 0246247 or email us at firstname.lastname@example.org for an initial chat.

 […] is broadly the way agile teams work: develop MVP (minimum viable product), test it, fail fast, and go again.
 But if you are not […]